-What causes inertia, or procrastination?
+What causes inertia or procrastination?
 I think that there are many different causes.
 Sometimes, it is something simple, like a holiday or a vacation.
-After some time off, a few lazy days with the family, it can be hard to get back into the swing of things.
+After some time off, and a few lazy days with the family, it can be hard to get back into the swing of things.
 Some of us are perennial procrastinators, always feeling unprepared and undisciplined.
 Other people just don’t know what to do next.
-And then there are those of us that are disorganized by nature — without a plan, and because of that, not much gets done.
+And then there are those of us who are disorganized by nature — without a plan, and because of that, not much gets done.

 No matter what causes inertia for you, there is a simple solution, and that is to schedule your photography so that you know each day what you will do and how much time you have to get it done.
 This is doubly important for hobbyists.
 Those of us with a career in photography almost certainly already have some semblance of a schedule, even if it is a sketchy one.
-But for the people that photograph around another job, photography is one of those secondary activities that tend to get lost in the shuffle of daily life.
+But for the people who photograph around another job, photography is one of those secondary activities that tend to get lost in the shuffle of daily life.

-Let’s discuss the things that should be scheduled and how to build a schedule so that you can avoid inertia. [clickToTweet tweet=”You’ll find that the most productive people are the ones that make schedules and stick to them.” quote=”You’ll find that the most productive people are the ones that make schedules and stick to them.”]
+Let’s discuss the things that should be scheduled and how to build a schedule so that you can avoid inertia.

 What Do You Need to Make Time For?

 The most effective schedules are detailed ones.
 Of course, planning down to the minute is impossible, but on any given day that you plan to work on photography, you should know what you’ll be doing in the morning, afternoon or evening.
 This means that you should break photography down into its component pieces in order to organize your time.

 - Think about camera maintenance and how long the process takes you.
 Make sure to schedule time for camera maintenance as often as needed.